-Preparation for the UPSC’s Central Service Exam is clearly no joke.
+You are probably wondering why a topic regarding the best monthly magazines for current affairs for UPSC is being given so much importance.
+Well, preparing for the UPSC’s Civil Service Exam is clearly no joke.
 The syllabus released every year is expansive and is capable of giving any potential aspirant constant night terrors.

+Magazines are a great way to summarize the week’s or the month’s important events of both national and international importance.
 Especially from the point of view of CSE preparation, magazines offer an A to Z analysis of whatever has made it to the newspapers, including criticism and discussions.

 A good magazine also comes packed with expert advice on exam preparation, success stories and mock tests for practice.

 Of course, you must read the newspapers daily, refer to study books and practise the question papers from previous years.
 But, skipping out on magazines is never advisable.

 Reading a magazine is the equivalent of revising what all you’ve read in the newspapers over a period of time.
 So, thumbs up for memory retention.

 How do Magazines Help in UPSC Preparation?

 Magazines can be a singular, all-encompassing source of information about a subject, while a newspaper’s grasp of the subject is fragmented.
 Articles on a particular topic are published by numerous industry professionals in a magazine like Yojana or Kurukshetra, which provides the topic coverage broad and from multiple perspectives, which are extremely important in preparing a Mains response.

 The UPSC test is primarily about analysis and conceptualizing, and these UPSC Exam publications make it easier and more understandable to do so.